Harassment and Bias Prevention Training Program 2023

 EVERFI training takes approximately 30 minutes to complete.

-The EVERFI module was created to train personnel individually.
-While the EVERFI training must be done individually, any alternative training that you decide to use can be done in a group setting.
+No. The EVERFI module was created to train personnel individually.
+Although the EVERFI training must be done individually, any alternative training that you decide to use can be done in a group setting.

-Users have the ability to select a Spanish version of the EVERFI course after they open the course.
+Users can select a Spanish version of the EVERFI course after they open the course.

 The training is comprehensive and will address all forms of harassment in the workplace.